 Poured Acrylic Picture Frames

-Poured acrylic frames for pictures and art Most picture frames are made of wood or metal.
+Most picture frames are made of wood or metal.
 That’s just how it is and how it has been for decades.
 They can be hand-crafted carved wood frames, or simple North American hardwood frames.

 They can be the common poster-type metal frames one sees at all the strip-mall framers or they can be solid welded steel frames.
 But, when all is said and done, picture frames are usually made from wood or metal.